 When graduating as part of the research group you’ll contribute to the research program by developing, using and testing knowledge by design.
-We emphasise on how new technologies change both the physical environment and intangible structures.
+You can find more information about the graduation topics of 2020/21 here.

 Graduation projects can have a variety of starting points, like a specific location or theme, a theory, a design goal and/or specific qualities you want to achieve.
-We propose several promising starting points on the following pages, related to themes, projects and theoretical approaches that are in line with our research program.
+We propose several promising starting points, related to themes, projects and theoretical approaches that are in line with our research program.
 Choosing one of those will enable you to operate as part of the research group.
 More detailed information on our mentors can be found here.

 Graduating as part of this group implies you’ll be asked to start designing early in the process, as we consider design to be an excellent tool for doing research.
 We promote two complementary approaches: